INTEGRATION

 Notification Delivery

-Event notifications will be delivered to the agent-operated HTTP(S) endpoint specified by target URL of the corresponding Event Subscription.
+Event notifications will be delivered to the agent-operated HTTP(S) endpoint specified by the target URL of the corresponding Event Subscription.
 The delivery request uses the following settings:

 Setting